hapijs/joi/API.md

 - `options` - optional settings:
     - `allowUnicode` - if `true`, Unicode characters are permitted.
 Defaults to `true`.
     - `minDomainSegments` - Number of segments required for the domain.
-Be careful since some domains, such as `io`, directly allow email.
+The default setting excludes single segment domains such as `example@io` which is a valid email but very uncommon.
+Defaults to `2`.
     - `tlds` - options for TLD (top level domain) validation.
 By default, the TLD must be a valid name listed on the [IANA registry](http://data.iana.org/TLD/tlds-alpha-by-domain.txt).
 To disable validation, set `tlds` to `false`.
 To customize how TLDs are validated, set one of